 Mr Baron’s honours include Editor of the Year by the National Press Foundation (2004), the Al Neuharth Award for Excellence in the Media (2017), the Reporters Committee for Freedom of the Press Award (2017), and the Award for Public Leadership from the University of Pennsylvania’s Fels Institute of Government (2016).
 In 2012, he was inducted into the American Academy of Arts and Sciences.
 He is the recipient of honorary doctorates from George Washington University, George Mason University, and his alma mater, Lehigh University.
 He graduated from Lehigh University with both BA and MBA degrees.

-Rebecca Blumenstein has been Deputy Managing Editor of The New York Times since February 2017, focusing on making sure The Times remains an essential destination for readers interested in business, finance, economics and technology.
+Rebecca Blumenstein has been Deputy Managing Editor of The New York Times since February 2017, heading the digital report and focusing on making The Times an essential destination for business, economics and technology coverage.

 Previously, she was Deputy Editor-in-Chief of The Wall Street Journal.
-Before that, she was the Page One Editor of the Journal, and a deputy managing editor and international editor.
-Ms Blumenstein also served as Managing Editor of The Wall Street Journal Online and as the China bureau chief.
-Prior to moving to China in 2005, Ms Blumenstein served as chief of the Journal’s New York Technology Group, which covered the historic mergers and changes in technology that recast the telecommunications industry.
+Before that, she was the Journal’s Page One Editor, appointed in September 2011, and a deputy managing editor and international editor since December 2009.
+Ms Blumenstein also served as Managing Editor of WSJ.com and as the China bureau chief.
+Prior to moving to China in the summer of 2005, Ms Blumenstein served as chief of the Journal’s New York Technology Group, which covered the historic mergers and changes in technology that recast the telecommunications industry.
 In 2003, she was part of a team that won the Gerald Loeb Award for deadline writing for coverage of WorldCom.
 She oversaw the China team that won the Pulitzer Prize for International Reporting in 2007.
 She was named to the Aspen Institute’s Henry Crown Fellowship for 2009.

 Ms Blumenstein began her journalism career at the Tampa Tribune, and then later moved to Gannett Newspapers and Newsday, where she covered breaking news and the New York State legislature.
 She received a 1993 New York Newswomen’s Award for best deadline writing for her coverage of the aftermath of the Long Island Railroad shootings.
 She joined the Journal in 1995 as a reporter in the Detroit bureau.